I. Introduction. General information.

 VI.
 Withdrawing from the Product Sale Agreement.
 Exchanging the bought Product

-- The Client bears a responsibility for any activities which might lower the value of the Product.
+- The Customer bears a responsibility for any activities which might lower the value of the Product.
 These are the activities which assume using the Product in a way that is not defined by Product’s character, functionality and features.

 - The Retailer processes a complaint for no longer than 14 days.